maximelenormand/Biogeographical-network-analysis/README.md

 10. **Test value bioregion 8:** Contribution of the plant species to cluster "High mountains"
 11. **Species cluster:** ID of the plant species cluster the plant species belongs to.

-[1] Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:.
+[1] Lenormand *et al.* (2018) Biogeographical network analysis of plant species distribution in the Mediterranean region. arXiv preprint arXiv:1803.05275.

 ## Interactive web application